PostgREST/postgrest/README.md

 forms of authentication can be built on top of the JWT primitive.
 See the docs for more information.

-PostgreSQL 9.5 supports true [row-level security](http://www.postgresql.org/docs/9.5/static/ddl-rowsecurity.html).
+Since PostgreSQL 9.5 supports true [row-level security](http://www.postgresql.org/docs/9.5/static/ddl-rowsecurity.html).
 In previous versions it can be simulated with triggers and security-barrier views.
 Because the possible queries to the database